ErikPGJ/python_solo/MISC_CONVENTIONS.md

 NA : Numpy Array.

+RDDT : ROC's Dataset Directory Tree.
+Refers to a standardized directory structure in which SolO datasets are organized by ROC.
+This is the same directory structure that is used for datasets which are shared inside the RPW consortium.
+See IDDT.

 SDT : SOAR Datasets Table.
-Table over datasets (metadata) at SOAR, either all or some subset.
-Not to be confused with DST, which can be a way of storing e.g. an SDT.
+Table over datasets (metadata) at SOAR, either all or some subset thereof.
+May be stored as e.g. JSON data structure, or a DST.
+Not to be confused with DST.

 SOAR : Solar Orbiter ARchive. `https://soar.esac.esa.int/soar/`